Minkowski Decomposition of Associahedra and Related Combinatorics: A remark on cyclohedra

 \section{A remark on cyclohedra}

+We now show that Proposition~\ref{prop:ardila} does not hold if we consider a polytope obtained by `moving some inequalities of the permutahedron past vertices'.
+The example is a cyclohedron which is an associahedron associated to a Coxeter group of type~$B$.
+A Minkowski decomposition of `generalised permutahedra of type~$B$' (similar to Proposition~\ref{prop:ardila} for generalised permutahedra) is not known.

-The canonical embedding of the hyperoctahedral group~$W_n$ in the symmetric group~$S_{2n}$ induces realisations of cyclohedra (also known as Bott-Taubes polytopes or type~$B$ generalised associahedra,~\cite{BottTaubes,ChapotonFominZelevinsky,Simion}) using realisations~$\As^c_{2n-1}$ of~\cite{HohlwegLange} for certain {\em symmetric} choices~$c$.
-To obtain a cyclohedron, we intersect such an~$\As_{2n-1}^c$ with ``type~$B$ hyperplanes'' $x_i+x_{2n+1-i}=2n-1$ for $1\leq i < n$, compare~\cite{HohlwegLange} for details.
-A 2-dimensional cyclohedron~$\Cy_{2}^c$ obtained from~$\As_{3}^c$ (with up set $\Up_c=\{2\}$) by intersection with $x_1+x_4=5$ is shown in Figure~\ref{fig:b2_cyclohedra}.
+The canonical embedding of the hyperoctahedral group~$W_n$ in the symmetric group~$S_{2n}$ induces realisations~$\Cy_n^c$ of cyclohedra (also known as Bott-Taubes polytopes or type~$B$ generalised associahedra,~\cite{BottTaubes,ChapotonFominZelevinsky,Simion}) using realisations~$\As^c_{2n-1}$ for certain {\em symmetric} choices~$c$.
+To obtain realisations of cyclohedra, we follow~\cite{HohlwegLange} and intersect~$\As_{2n-1}^c$ with `type~$B$ hyperplanes' $x_i+x_{2n+1-i}=2n-1$ for $1\leq i < n$.
+A 2-dimensional cyclohedron~$\Cy_{2}^c$ obtained from~$\As_{3}^c$ (with up set $\Up_c=\{2\}$) by intersection with $x_1+x_4=5$ is shown in Figure~\ref{fig:b2_cyclohedra} (the hyperplane $x_2+x_3=5$ is implicitly used since $\As_{3}^c$ is contained in $x_1+x_2+x_3+x_4=10$).
+A similar construction does not yield a cyclohedron if one starts with the other associahedron of Figure~\ref{fig:a3_associahedra} where $\Up_c=\{2,3\}$.
 The tight right-hand sides of this realisation of the cyclohedron are obviously the tight right-hand sides of~$\As_{3}^c$ except $z^c_{\{1,4\}}=z^c_{\{2,3\}}=5$.
 The inequalities $x_1+x_4\geq 2$ and $x_2+x_3\geq 2$ are redundant for $\As_{3}^c$ and altering the level sets for these inequalities from~$2$ (for~$\As_{3}^c$) to~$5$ (for~$\Cy_2^c$) means that we move past the four vertices~$A$,~$B$,~$C$, and~$D$, so the realisation of the cyclohedron is not in the deformation cone of the classical permutahedron.
-Applying Proposition~\ref{prop:ardila} to the cyclohedron, we obtain \ Suppose now that the proper diagonal $\delta$ occurs in the right-hand side of Equation~(\ref{horrible_equation}) for $J\subseteq I$.
-It is useful to distinguish whether~$\delta$ occurs as a single summand $\tilde z_{R_\delta}^c$ or together with $\tilde z^c_{[n]}$ as a summand $(\tilde z_{R_\delta}^c - \tilde z^c_{[n]})$.
-We make the following definition.
+We now show by example that Proposition~\ref{prop:ardila} does not hold in this situation.
+To this respect, we list the function $z_I$ of tight right hand-sides for all inequalities of the permutahedron (that is, facet-defining or not for the cyclohedron) and its M\"obius inverse $y_I$, both defined on the boolean lattice: \ \end{prop}